 - You will need a clean workspace, wonton wrappers, prepared pork filling, a small bowl of water, and chopsticks.

-- Begin by filling the wonton wrapper with about a tablespoons worth of pork filling.
+- Begin by filling the wonton wrapper with about 1 tablespoon worth of pork filling.
 Wet your finger, and run along the edges of the wonton wrapper.
 This will help to seal it closed.
+Don't overfill the wrappers.
+If you try to stuff too much filling inside they won't seal properly and some filling will escape during cooking.

-- If your wrapper is round, fold the wrapper over the filling to create a half-moon shape, pinching the edges to seal.
-If you wrapper is square, scroll up to view the step by step images of how I fold my dumplings into a little purse dumpling.
+- If your wrapper is round, fold the wrapper over the filling to create a half-moon shape, pinching the edges to seal.ย If you wrapper is square, fold the wrapper over the filling to create a triangle shape, pinching the edges closed to seal.
+Then wet the two corners of the edges and fold them over the center, almost like a little purse or envelope.
+Watch the recipe video below for help, if needed!

-- Once you have filled the dumplings you can freeze them or eat them fresh.
+- Once you have filled the dumplings you can freeze them or cook and enjoy them fresh.
+See notes below for how to freeze the uncooked dumplings.

 Pan Fry: